 We have experienced significant growth in enrollment, net revenue, and operating income over the last several years.
 Our enrollment at December 31, 2014 was approximately 67,800, representing an increase of approximately 13.7% over our enrollment at December 31, 2013.
-Our net revenue and operating income for the year ended December 31, 2014 were \$691.1 million and \$180.8 million, respectively, representing increases of 15.5% and 26.2%, respectively, over the year ended December 31, 2013.
-Our net revenue and operating increases of 15.6%, respectively, over the year ended December 31, 2013.
-Our net revenue and operating increases of 15.6%, respectively, over the year ended December 31, 2013.
-Our net revenue and operating increases of 17.0% and 25.6%, respectively, over the year ended December 31, 2012.
+Our net revenue and operating income for the year ended December 31, 2014 were \$691.1 million and \$180.8 million, respectively, representing increases of 15.5% and 26.2%, respectively, over the year ended December 31, 2013 were \$598.3 million and \$143.3 million, respectively, representing increases of 17.0% and 25.6%, respectively, over the year ended December 31, 2012.
 We seek to achieve continued growth in a manner that reinforces our reputation for providing academically rigorous, professionally relevant educational programs that advance the educations and careers of our students.